 How Do I Wrap Brisket In Aluminum Foil?

 It’s probably the easiest brisket wrapping technique you’re ever going to discover.
-The malleable nature of foil makes wrapping the meat easier for first-timers like us.
+The malleable nature of foil makes wrapping brisket easier for first-timers like us.
 When using foil for brisket packaging start with two pieces of thick aluminum foil.

 The foil can create an excellent seal around beef.
 So your briskets will start cooking much quicker than you would with leftovers.
 Just keep an eye out.
 If you do prefer a crisper bark you can remove some foil at the last minute of cooking time.